Debt Relief: What It Is, What It Isn’t, and How It Really Works

 The Role of Credit Counselors in Debt Relief Decisions

-The U.S. Department of Justice explains the role of nonprofit credit counseling and debtor education in its overview of credit counseling and debtor education services, which highlights why counseling is often the appropriate first step before considering formal programs or legal action.
+The U.S. Department of Justice outlines how nonprofit credit counseling and debtor education services operate, and why counseling is often a sensible starting point before moving toward formal programs or legal remedies.

 Debt Relief Options Are Not One-Size-Fits-All